 - Remove from the oven and set aside.

 - In a large bowl, whisk together the olive oil, balsamic vinegar, garlic, salt and pepper until well combined.
-Add the roasted brussels sprouts to the vinaigrette and top with the pomegranate seeds.
+Add the roasted Brussels sprouts to the vinaigrette and top with the POM POMS.
 Toss to combine and serve immediately.